In the public service, do you lose RTTs if you are absent?

 In case of mobility, a balance of any account must be transmitted to the agent.

-Staff members who are subject to a system of counting their working hours in days (staff members subject to the lump sum) generally benefit from 18 days of RTT (or even 20 days).
+A staff member who is subject to a system of counting his working time in days (staff subject to the lump sum) generally benefits from 18 days of RTT (or even 20 days).

 In case of absence, a reduction quotient of the number of days of RTT shall be calculated from the following: